rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ## Keys

-To truly understand Bitcoin,
- you must understand "keys",
- which is the most apt and important metaphor for understanding Bitcoin.
 It is your keys that you custody.
- Specifically, you custody your private keys, or rather, the seed phrases used to generate your private keys.
+ Specifically, you custody your private keys, possibly by storing the seed phrases that can be used to generate your private keys.

 This is the most important aspect of Bitcoin custody.
  A "key" refers to a private key that can sign transactions.
- That is, the means to spend your Bitcoin.
  In fact, your Bitcoin is only truly yours to the extent that you have secured your keys in a proper self custody system.
+ Not your keys, not your Bitcoin.

 A private key is nothing more than a very large number.
 A 256-bit number.